-Within 30 days after the end of the reporting period, each Project Partner (including the Lead Partner in the role of the Project Partner) must complete a partner report in which it provides the necessary information on performed activities and deliverables in the reporting period.
+Within 1 month after the end of project implementation, each Project Partner (including the Lead Partner in the role of the Project Partner) must complete a partner report in which it provides the necessary information on performed activities in the reporting period.
 The report with all supporting documents needs to be submitted via Jems.
 The partner report serves as a reporting tool for Project Partners towards the Lead Partner.

-Expenditure reported in form of Simplified Cost Options are not required to be supported by the specific costs based documentation.
+Expenditure reported in form of SCOs are not required to be supported by the specific costs based documentation.
 The certificate is visible for the relevant Project Partner, the Lead Partner, and all relevant programme authorities.